 The Open RF Association is dedicated to expanding the functional interoperability of hardware and software across RF front-end and chipset platforms.
 OpenRF is delivering an open framework that standardizes interfaces without limiting innovation.
 The initial OpenRF specification is on track for release later this year and provides a path to compliant RF front end devices that are capable of being seamlessly integrated across 5G chipsets.

-The webinar covered a number of topics, including:
+The Introduction to OpenRF webinar covered a number of topics, including:

 - The highlights of the upcoming OpenRF Phase 1.0.0 specification